19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (i) the total value of his taxable supplies, and supplies outside Singapore which would be taxable supplies if made in Singapore, will not exceed $1 million; or

-(ii) the value of his Seventh Schedule supplies will not exceed $100,000; and
+(ii) the value of his Seventh Schedule supplies, other than exempt supplies, will not exceed $100,000; and

+[Act 33 of 2019 wef 01/01/2020]

 (b) sub-paragraph (a) applies for a reason other than that the person will cease making taxable supplies or supplies which would be taxable supplies if made in Singapore, or will suspend making them for a period of 30 days or more.